jwoodys23/cost-analysis/README.md

 default username is "root", default password is "password" and default port is 3,306.
 These database settings can be changed under Window -> View -> Prefrences... in the file menu.

+A sample mysql database is provided with the file name costDatabase.sql.
+One way to set it up is to import the file with MySql Workbench but there are other solutions.

 #Saving to database
 Press the save button on the toolbar. mySql database must be configured and running.